gwroth89/water-use-analysis/README.md

 3. Drought was not reported by all counties in some states.

 ## Data Cleaning
-•	There were 141 columns in water Usage file and we filtered down to 38 columns.Drought had 13 columns filter down to  11 columns.​
+•	There were 141 columns in water Usage file and we filtered down to 38 columns.Drought had 13 columns filter down to  11 columns.

-​
 •	Renamed all the columns in Drought and Water Usage files.
 •	Dropped rows for the territories of the US like PR (Puerto Rico) & VI (Virgin Islands) from Water Usage file.
 •	Checked for duplicate, blank, NAN and null values.